vvvvalvalval/val-on-programming/resources/templates/md/posts/2017-07-08-Datomic-this-is-not-the-history-youre-looking-for.md

 *(Disclaimer: this terminology is totally made up by me as I'm writing this.)*

-For instance: imagine you're saling on the Atlantic Ocean, in the middle of a storm.
+For instance: imagine you're sailing on the Atlantic Ocean, in the middle of a storm.
 At 8:03 AM, a nasty wave wipes the deck clean and you have to swim back to the boat.
 At 6:12 PM, you're sitting comfortably in the cabin, writing in the boat's log:
  "At 8:03 AM, a nasty wave made me fall from the boat."
 8:03 AM is the event time; 6:12 PM is the recording time.
  These are obviously 2 distinct times (which is a good thing, otherwise the boat's log would've ended up in the water).